 - Location Song: The film's first song, "(Underneath the) Lovely London Sky", is about the namesake city and shows off many sights around the city leading up to Cherry Tree Lane itself.

 - Logo Joke: The Disney Castle is situated in the parks of London.

 - MacGuffin: Michael and Jane are searching for the shares their father left them in the bank.
 It turns out to be on the back of Michael's drawing of their family that Georgie used for patching up the kite.
 Of course, being a MacGuffin, the signatures are missing, so Mr. Dawes Jr. saves the day with the tuppence from the first film.

 - The Man in the Mirror Talks Back: Mary's reflection in the mirror has a life of its own, again.

 - Meta Casting: Lansbury had been considered for the role of Mary Poppins before Andrews was cast and starred in Bedknobs and Broomsticks, which is often seen as a Spiritual Successor to the original Mary Poppins.

 - Mr. Frye is the only one who genuinely wants to help the Bankses, despite working as one of Wilkins's lackeys.
 He's apologetic to Michael on seeing how things are falling out of order since his wife died and begs Mr. Wilkins to give the man an extension on his loan.

 - Downplayed with Mr. Gooding.
 While he clearly doesn't like what Wilkins is doing to the Banks family, he still follows his orders without hesitation until Mr. Dawes Jr. arrives and retakes control.

-- Missing Mom: The film begins after the death of Michael's wife and his children naturally miss their mother.
+- Missing Mom: The film begins some time after the death of Michael's wife and his children naturally mourn their mother.